PaulVanSchayck/alberto/README.md

 ```

 **NOTE:** Yii won't create the database for you, this has to be done manually before you can access it.

-Also check and edit the other files in the `config/` directory to customize your application.

 Copyright and licence
 ---------------------